redmnmguy/Headless-Pi-Tkinter-GUI/README.md

 A headless Raspberry Pi installation with a Tkinter GUI that loads at boot.

 ## Project Description

-What the application does,
+1. What the application does.
-Why the application is usefull,
+2. Why the application is usefull.
-Challenges faced and features to implement in the future.
+3. Challenges faced and features to implement in the future.

+## Procedure
-## Step 1
+### Step 1

 Do this...